 [SSRN] [Cleveland Fed WP] [Published version]

-Media Coverage: [Bloomberg] [Atlantic] [Motley Fool] [CoinDesk] [Coin Bureau]
+Media Coverage: [Bloomberg] [Atlantic] [Motley Fool] [CoinDesk] [Coin Bureau] - The Lightning Network: Turning Bitcoin into Money

-Abstract The Lightning Network (LN) is a means of netting Bitcoin payments outside the blockchain.
+The Lightning Network (LN) is a means of netting Bitcoin payments outside the blockchain.
 We find a significant association between LN adoption and reduced blockchain congestion, suggesting that the LN has helped improve the efficiency of Bitcoin as a means of payment.
 This improvement cannot be explained by other factors, such as changes in demand or the adoption of SegWit.
 We find mixed evidence on whether increased centralisation in the Lightning Network has improved its efficiency.
-Our findings have implications for the future of cryptocurrencies as a means of payment and their environmental footprint.
+Our findings have implications for the future of cryptocurrencies as a means of payment and their environmental footprint.with Peter Zimmerman

 Finance Research Letters, vol.52, no.103480, 2022